We're following all the rules… so why does it still feel off?

 Root Cause Mapping

 Your pitcher is not fragile.
 They are patterned.
-Before talking mechanics or strength, we identify the specific movement pattern that is sending stress to the elbow or shoulder.
+Before we talk mechanics or strength, we identify the specific movement pattern that's sending stress to the elbow or shoulder.

 Pillar 2